 We made our way to an area in the huge church complex traditionally thought to be the tomb where Jesus was buried.

 Of course, it looked nothing like a garden and nothing like a tomb.
 It was a small church inside the big fortress church.
 A church inside a church!

-I decided to sit on a bench near the opening of the church-tomb to reflect and get myself in a worshipful place.
+I decided to sit on a bench near the opening of the church tomb to reflect and get myself in a worshipful place.
 My sister-in-law sat with me.
 I spent a lot of time weeping quietly.

 Just before the Church closed for the night, four American women in holy garb got in line to go into the tomb.
 Into the Holy Sepulcher!
 There are just some things about the tomb visitation I still want to keep locked in my heart.
 Things that I ponder and treasure.
-Things I don’t want to share because if I do I’m afraid they will slip out of my mouth and float away into thin air and I won’t get them back inside me again!
+Things I don’t want to share because if I do I’m afraid they will slip out of my mouth and float away into thin air and I would not get them back inside me again!
 Things between me and God!

 But this you must know…

 Inside The Tomb

 I was in the inner tomb.
 Inside, where you could see that where we were was an actual cave.
 Where they laid the dead body of Jesus of Nazareth.
 It was a small cramped space.
 Only a couple of people could fit in at a time.
 I could not stand upright.
 It was a real tomb.

 I knelt down at the stone slab where my Lord’s body once was.
 I draped my arms over it and laid my cheek against it and the thirsty stone drank up my tears!

 The tomb was empty!
 Jesus was not there!